 Illinois has its own estate tax, which applies only to estates with a value of more than $4 million.
-The Illinois tax is separate from the federal estate tax, which under current law affects only estates larger than $5.25 million.
+The Illinois tax is separate from the federal estate tax, which under current law affects only estates larger than $5.43 million (for deaths in 2015).
 So estates that aren’t large enough to owe federal estate tax may still owe an estate tax to Illinois.

 Which Estates Must File

 So for deaths in 2015, estates with an estimated gross value of more than $4 million must file an estate tax return.
 That doesn’t mean the estate will actually owe tax, because tax deductions may reduce the amount of the taxable estate and reduce or eliminate any tax.
 For example, all assets left to a surviving spouse or civil union partner are not subject to Illinois estate tax.
 But if the estate is large enough, a return must still be filed.

 The estates of both Illinois residents and nonresidents may owe estate tax.
 The estate of a nonresident may owe Illinois estate tax if the person owned real estate or other property physically present in the state.

 It’s the executor’s job to add up the value of the assets you leave behind and determine whether or not your estate must file an Illinois estate tax return.
 The gross estate includes all your assets: